veraison/services/auth/README.md

 - `realm` (optional): the Keycloak realm used by Veraison.
 A realm contains the configuration for clients, users, roles, etc. It is roughly analogous to a "tenant id".
 Defaults to `veraison`.
+- `ca-cert`: the path to a PEM-encoded x509 cert that will be added to CA certs when establishing connection to the Keycloak server.
+This should be specified if the server has HTTPS enabled and the root CA for its cert is not installed in the system.

 For example: